corpusops/cookiecutter-django/{{cookiecutter.out_dir}}/docs/README.md

 If tests are ok:

-- If it is master or a tag, the image is pushed to the registry with the appropriate tag
+- If it is {{cookiecutter.main_branch}} or a tag, the image is pushed to the registry with the appropriate tag
 - Otherwise, on any other branch, you can manually trigger a manual job to build the dev tag that will be autodeployed at a later stage on the